MalikSh96/AnimeTracker/readme.md

 # Anime

-# First and most import
+# Firstly and most importantly
 The branch **`master`** will no longer be used (for now).
 Due to some previous issues with merging sub branches into **`master`** - This resulted in important coding and important parts being lost in the process, and therefore both the **`master`** branch and the sub branches ended up losing data, which resulted